elatella/jenkins-techlab/content/en/docs/08_tools/_index.en.md

 Inside the `tool{}` directive we define which tools are needed and in what version.
 The installed tools will be available because their bin directories are added to the ``PATH`` environment variable.

-The configured tools are downloaded when the job runs, directly onto the slaves it runs on.
+The configured tools are downloaded when the job runs, directly onto the workers it runs on.
 Note that tool installers are run for every build and therefore have to be efficient in case the tools are already installed.